• Skip to main content

 Let the dough rise until it has doubled in size, about an hour or so.
 Punch it down once the dough has risen and let it rise again for another 45 minutes.

-Towul covering dough bowl
+towul covering dough bowl

 Step 11